-Each LP Unit entitles the holder thereof as of the Record Date to cast one vote on each matter submitted for a vote of the Limited Partners at the Annual Meeting.
+Each LP Unit entitles the holder thereof as of the Record Date to cast one vote on the following matters submitted for a vote of the limited partners at the Annual Meeting.

 Proposal 1: Election of Directors.
-Pursuant to the Company's Seventh Amended and Restated Agreement of Limited Partnership (the "LP Agreement"), dated as of October 12, 2017, the director nominees receiving a plurality of the votes cast during the Annual Meeting will be elected to fill the seats of the Board.
+Pursuant to the Company's Eighth Amended and Restated Agreement of Limited Partnership (the "LP Agreement"), dated as of February 20, 2020, the director nominees receiving a plurality of the votes cast during the Annual Meeting will be elected to fill seats on the Board.
 Abstentions are not counted as votes "FOR" or "AGAINST" the election of directors.
 Limited Partners do not have the right to cumulate their votes in the election of directors.